 Valcour (AVP-55) was laid down on 21 December 1942 at Houghton, Wash., by the Lake Washington Shipyard; launched on 5 June 1943; and sponsored by Mrs. H. C. Davis, the wife of Capt.
-H. C. Davis, the intelligence officer for the 13th Naval District.
-Valcour was taken to the Puget Sound Navy Yard for completion, but the heavy load of war-damage repairs conducted by that yard meant that her construction assumed a lower priority than the repair of combatant vessels.
+H. C. Davis, the intelligence officer for the Thirteenth Naval District.
+Valcour was taken to the Puget Sound Navy Yard, Bremerton, Wash., for completion, but the heavy load of war damage repairs conducted by that yard meant that her construction assumed a lower priority than the repair of combatant vessels.
 As a result, Valcour was not completed until well after World War II ended.
-She was commissioned at the Puget Sound Naval Shipyard (the former Puget Sound Navy Yard) on 5 July 1946, Comdr.
+She was commissioned at the Puget Sound Naval Shipyard (the former Puget Sound Navy Yard) on 5 July 1946, Cmdr.
 Barnet T. Talbott in command.

 Ordered to the Atlantic Fleet upon completion of her shakedown, conducted between 9 August and 9 September off San Diego,Valcour transited the Panama Canal between 17 and 21 September and reached the New York Naval Shipyard on 26 September for post-shakedown availability.
 Valcour subsequently operated out of Norfolk, Va.; Quonset Point, R.I.; Cristobal, Canal Zone; and Guantanamo Bay, Cuba; tending seaplanes of the Fleet Air Wings, Atlantic, through mid-1949.